 The Courier Program is a summer service learning program distinguished by its legacy and the adventuresome nature of its site placements.
-The 2019 Courier Program is currently accepting applications until February 17, 2019.
+The 2020 Courier Program will accept applications beginning on Monday November 11 2019 through February 2020.

 Who can apply?

-Eligible applicants must be at least 20 years old and have completed two years of higher education.
+Eligible applicants must be between the ages of 20 and 25, and must have completed at least two years of higher education.
+This program is designed to cater to individuals in an undergraduate program, therefore being a current undergraduate student is a requirement.
+This program is not appropriate for those currently enrolled in a graduate or professional program.
 Applicants should be interested in learning about public health, health care, social work and related fields, share a commitment to Frontier’s mission of serving the rural and underserved, and be ready for an adventure!
 Formal training or educational background in healthcare is not required.

 What will I do as a Courier?

 Responsibilities will vary by site.
-Couriers will work approximately 35-40 hours per week at a clinical site and will also engage in the community through secondary projects each week.
+Couriers will work approximately 35 hours per week at a clinical site and will also engage in the community through secondary projects.
 During the 8 week program, Couriers will:

-- Participate in Courier Bound orientation, Courier Midterm, and Courier Crossing
+- Participate in Courier Bound orientation, Diversity Impact, Courier Midterm, and Courier Crossing

 - Shadow clinicians in their work with patients